Home / publications / commentaries /

 Pledge 3: Reducing small boat arrivals by cracking down on smuggling networks

 In the last few years, numbers have fluctuated up and down for many reasons and it is hard to disentangle the causes.
-The Home Office suggested that a period of unexpectedly calm weather in the Channel during the autumn of 2024 led to more crossings.
-However, it is not clear if weather conditions can affect crossings over longer periods, rather than simply determining their timing in the short run.
+The Home Office suggested that a period of unexpectedly calm weather in the Channel led to more crossings in recent months – however, there is no evidence that weather conditions affect the number of crossings over longer periods, rather than simply determining their timing in the short run.

-The impact of these new policies remains to be seen, and boat arrivals increased under the first nine months of Labour’s tenure.
-While we have official data on how small boat crossings change, it will be very difficult to attribute any increase or decrease to specific government policies.
+While we have official data on how small boat crossings change, it is very difficult to attribute any increase or decrease to specific government policies.
 Many external factors can influence arrivals more than government policy.
 These include social and economic developments in countries of origin, and developments in smuggling networks.

 Figure 3